opentok/screensharing-extensions/firefox/ScreenSharing/README.md

    as the video source.
 Click the **Share your screen** button to publish a screen-sharing stream.

-4. Open a new Firefox window or tab and navigate to the HTTP screensharing-test.html URL.
+4. Open a new Firefox window or tab and navigate to the HTTPS screensharing-test.html URL.

    Upon connecting to the OpenTok session, the app publishes a stream using the camera as the video source.
 It also subscribes to the two streams published by the other page